Hillary34/alx-system_engineering-devops/0x01-shell_permissions/README.md

-how to execute permissions to the owner and the group owner ,and read permission to other users to the file hello
+how to execute permission to the owner ,the group owner and the other users to the file hello